hello-arun/React-Tutorial/README.md

 You are now in `Chap-20-Start-From-Scratch` brach.
 Go to [react-app](./react-app/) folder for tutorial.

-If you have completed `Chap-20` switch to `Chap-30` for next tutorial.
+If you have completed `Chap-20` switch to `Chap-30` for next tutorial We will make an `counter-app` from scratch.